temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ### Namespace registration

 Namespaces are pre-registered at startup so they're available to use immediately.
-To customize the pre-registered namespaces, start the server with:
+To customize the pre-registered namespaces, start the server with the following:

 ```bash
 temporal server start-dev --namespace foo --namespace bar